jamumford/Human_Legal_Verdict_Prediction/README.md

 Execute the script in a Python environment where the necessary libraries (mentioned at the beginning of the script) are installed.
 The script can be configured to perform different analyses based on user input.

+## Data Files

+The necessary data files for running the scripts are found in the 'Analysis' subdirectory.
+Please ensure to maintain the structure of this directory for the scripts to function correctly.

 ## Installation

 Ensure you have a Python environment set up with the following libraries installed: